Health sector strikes planned for 23 to 24 October 2025

 Does the strike action affect aged residential care facilities, ambulances, GPs, after-hours or urgent medical centres?

-No. Aged residential care facilities, St John Ambulance, Wellington Free Ambulance, GPs, after-hours and urgent medical centres, and hospice services are not affected by the strikes and will operate as normal.
+No. We are not aware of any planned strike action by staff at aged residential care facilities, St John Ambulance, Wellington Free Ambulance, GPs, after-hours and urgent medical centres, or hospice services.